 - Gently invert the IV bag 5 to 10 times until the diluted solution is admixed.
 Do NOT shake.

 - Infuse the EBANGA solution immediately upon dilution.
-If the diluted infusion solution of EBANGA is not used immediately, it may be stored at ambient temperature or refrigerated at 2°C to 8°C (36°F to 46°F) for up to 4 hours.
+If needed, the diluted infusion solution may be stored refrigerated at 2°C to 8°C (36°F to 46°F), for up to 4 hours.
 Do not freeze the diluted solution.
-If refrigerated, allow the diluted solution to come to room temperature prior to use.
+If refrigerated, allow approximately 20 minutes for the diluted solution to come to ambient temperature prior to use.
 These time limits include reconstitution time.

-- Prepare a medical label including patient weight in kg, date and time of product expiration (within 4 hours of preparation).
+Prepare a medical label including patient weight in kg, date, and time of reconstitution.

 - Discard vial(s) and all unused contents.